Bonhoeffer (film): Plot

 In 1914, eight-year-old Dietrich Bonhoeffer is playing a game of hide-and-seek with his older brother Walter, at their home in Breslau, Germany.
 Walter announces his decision to enlist in the army to his family and leaves for service to fight in the Great War shortly after.
 Walter is killed in combat in 1918 and the family attends his funeral.

-Years later, Bonhoeffer is a theology student in the U.S.; while in the country, he grows closer to African-American Baptists, including a fellow student named Frank, which influences his spiritual outlook and religious beliefs.
+Years later, Bonhoeffer is a theology student in the U.S. During his stay, he met Frank, an African-American seminarian who invited him to the Abyssinian Baptist Church in Harlem.
+He heard Adam Clayton Powell Sr. preach social justice and became sensitive to the injustices suffered by minorities.
 Back in Germany, Bonhoeffer's family grows wary of the Nazi Party's growing power, including their influence in Germany's churches.
 Bonhoeffer is sternly opposed to the Nazi's changes in the churches, viewing them as sacrilegious.

 Bonhoeffer starts an underground seminary in Finkenwalde for training Confessing Church pastors.
 In April 1943 he was arrested by the Gestapo and imprisoned at Tegel Prison.
 Later, he was transferred to Flossenbürg concentration camp.

 Bonhoeffer was accused of being associated with the 20 July plot to assassinate Adolf Hitler.
 He was hanged in 1945 during the collapse of the Nazi regime.